 In the past several years, I have become fairly active in the hospitality trade, as well, trying desperately to convince restaurateurs and restaurant and bar companies that it really is worth their while to teach their staff about beer.
 My nemesis is the frozen, shaker-style pint glass filled right to the rim with ice-cold beer, with nary a millimeter of space remaining for foam.

 If you want to get in touch with me, please do!
 I welcome samples of beers and spirits I cannot otherwise get my hands on and am only too happy to email you the instructions on how to get them here.
 I will be equally delighted to discuss appearing at your event, hosting your dinner or tasting, helping to train your staff or almost anything else beer-related.
-Feel free to leave a comment below or email me at beaumont@worldofbeer.com.
+Feel free to leave a comment below if you’d like me to get back to you; it will not appear on the page, but I will receive a notification email and respond as soon as I am able. .

 Cheers!